rollkit/rollkit/docs/lazy-adr/adr-009-state-fraud-proofs.md

 Note that Rollkit State Fraud Proofs are still a work in progress and will require new methods on top of ABCI, specifically, `GenerateFraudProof`, `VerifyFraudProof`, and `GetAppHash`.

-List of required modifications to push State Fraud Proofs towards completion:
+List of caveats and required modifications to push State Fraud Proofs towards completion:

 * Add ability for light nodes to receive and verify state fraud proofs.
 * Add inclusion proofs over transactions so fraud proof verifiers have knowledge over which rollup transaction is being fraud proven.